West Usambara two-horned chameleon

-The West Usambara two-horned chameleon or West Usambara blade-horned chameleon (Kinyongia multituberculata) is a chameleon endemic to the West Usambara Mountains of Tanzania.
+The West Usambara two-horned chameleon or West Usambara blade-horned chameleon (Kinyongia multituberculata) is a species of chameleon endemic to the West Usambara Mountains of Tanzania.
 Until 2008, it was generally confused with Fischer's chameleon (K. fischeri), which is not found in the Usambara Mountains.
-Another related species, K. vosseleri, occurs in the same range as K. multituberculata, while K. matschiei is restricted to the East Usambaras.
+None of its close relatives occur in the same range as K. multituberculata, but K. matschiei and K. vosseleri are restricted to the East Usambaras.

 Habitat and conservation

 This species inhabits Afrotemperate forests of the West Usambara Mountains at elevations of 1200–2500 m above sea level.
 It can also occur in modified vegetation adjacent to forest patches and on shrubs and trees by roadsides.
 However, it requires structurally complex habitats and does not range across transformed landscapes.